The Korean Market Making Landscape Most Founders Never See

 Standard Korean Market Making Structure

 Typical deal: 1 to 1.5 percent of total token supply borrowed interest-free for the engagement period.
-The market maker posts collateral to you and returns tokens at the end of the engagement or exercises call options.
-Call option strikes are usually laddered at 125%, 175%, 250%, 300%, and 400% of the listing price.
-This is how PlaceholderMM's Korean engagements are structured.
-The upside for founders: you retain token ownership, collateral provides downside protection, and the call option structure means the MM only profits if your token appreciates significantly.
+The market maker posts collateral to you and returns tokens at the end of the engagement or settles at pre-agreed call option strike prices.
+The upside for founders: you retain token ownership throughout, collateral provides downside protection, and the call option structure means the market maker's profit depends on your token appreciating.
+Specific strike levels and ladder terms are discussed during the engagement scope conversation.

 Retainer + Token Allocation